 The word ‘yoghurt’ is protected in Europe.
-You are only allowed to use it for products made from cow’s milk and yoghurt cultures.
+You are only allowed to use it for products made from milk that comes from mammary glands and yoghurt cultures.
 Whilst we agree this is a bit strange, since it’s the cultures that give the yoghurt its fresh, tangy flavour and not the cow’s milk (or the nut milk for that matter), we aren’t ones to argue.